 Gadolinium is a silvery rare earth metal, and a member of the lanthanides, with the atomic number 64 and an atomic weight of 157.25.

 Electronic configuration (neutral atom): [Xe] 4f7 5d1 6s2

 Electronic configuration Gd3+: [Xe] 4f7

-Gd3+, in according to Hund's rule (maximum multiplicity), contains seven unpaired electrons and is thus strongly paramagnetic.4
+Gd3+, in accordance with Hund's rule (maximum multiplicity), contains seven unpaired electrons and is thus strongly paramagnetic 4.

 The gadolinium ion is useful as an MRI agent because it has seven unpaired electrons, which is the greatest number of unpaired electron spins possible for an atom, conferring on it a very large magnetic moment 3.

 - detection of focal lesions (e.g. tumor, abscess, metastasis)

 - imaging of vessels in MR angiography or MR venography